nuccinc/distributed-computing/README.md

 ### Docker Helper Script (`nuccd`):

-The `nuccd` helper script will be added to `/usr/local/bin/nuccd` as part of the `quickstart.sh` install script for Docker-based installations:
+The `nuccd` helper script will be added to `/usr/local/bin/nuccd` as part of the `quickstart.sh` install script for Docker-based installations on MacOS and Linux:

 ```sh
 #!/bin/bash